DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/customize-appearance/report-visual-styles.md

 ## Style Inheritance

-The style that you assign to a report element (e.g to a band) applies to the nested report elements.
-If the nested elements have a style, it overrides the parent style.
+Nested elements inherit their parent element's style if they do not have an applied style.

 ## Override Styles

-If you assign a style to a report element, you can still modify a particular appearance property for this element individually.
-The appearance property's value overrides the corresponding property value in the report element's style.
+You can specify a different value for a report element's appearance property to override the corresponding property value in the report element's style.

 > [!NOTE]
 > If you apply [conditional formatting](..\shape-report-data\shape-data-expression-bindings\conditionally-change-a-control-appearance.md), its appearance property values have a higher priority than both the individually specified properties and the style's properties.